Oil firms face soaring security bill after attacks

-DAVOS (Reuters) - Oil executives are resigned to a rise in security costs which will be steep even for an industry used to working in dangerous places, as they strengthen defenses against militants and cyber attackers alike.
+DAVOS, Jan 24 (Reuters) - Oil executives are resigned to a rise in security costs which will be steep even for an industry used to working in dangerous places, as they strengthen defences against militants and cyber attackers alike.

 Officials at the energy industry’s biggest annual gathering believe investment in some new projects may slow, particularly in North Africa, following last week’s siege at an Algerian gas plant and a 2012 cyber attack on Saudi oil computers.

-“Our industry is traditionally linked to political risks but last week’s events will lead to a major review of security spending,” said Andrei Kuzayev, who heads overseas operations at Russia’s Lukoil(LKOH.MM).
+“Our industry is traditionally linked to political risks but last week’s events will lead to a major review of security spending,” said Andrei Kuzayev, who heads overseas operations at Russia’s Lukoil.

 This would inevitably mean a big rise in costs, Kuzayev said at the gathering held on the sidelines of the World Economic Forum in Davos.
 The Algerian siege staged by Islamist militants ended with heavy loss of life among foreign hostages when government forces stormed the plant deep in the Sahara desert.